 "Time" is the one valuable commodity you can't make more of.

-Groupon clients aren't exactly clients that are picking a photographer because they are excited to work with them... they are people purely shopping trying to get the lowest price possible.
-In a specialty business like boudoir, the business model of "racing to the bottom" is a self defeating strategy.
+Groupon clients weren't exactly clients that are picking a photographer because they are excited to work with them and are looking for amazing boudoir photos, they are people purely shopping trying to get the lowest price possible.
+In a specialty business like boudoir photography, the business model of "racing to the bottom" is a self defeating strategy.
 Which leads us to our next point...

-Photography businesses are typically a one person operation.
+Boudoir photography businesses are typically a one person operations.

 A business like Walmart can sell hundreds of thousands of items at very small margins and exist in a profitable manner.
 How?
 They use their tremendous volume which turns all those sales where they only make a few cents per item, into millions of dollars of profits-- actually hundreds of millions of dollars of profits.
 It's a wonderful system.

-Photographers can't exist by that business model.
+A boudoir photographer can't exist by that business model.
 That kind of volume is not an option.
-Making $20 per client across hundreds of clients isn't feasible.
+Making $20 per client on a boudoir shoot across hundreds of clients isn't feasible.
 Photographers have to exist by making very large margin on a (relatively) small number of clients.
 One person can only schedule and handle so many photo shoots.